Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 4. The distributions of inputs.
 ```

 ### Concept Drift
+It is the change in relationships between the model inputs and the model output.

 #### Four types of Concept Drift
 **Sudden Drift:** a new concept occurs within a short time.<br>